 Pure Planet Tart Cherry Concentrate

-Pure Planet's Tart Cherry Juice Concentrate is made from Turkish sour/tart cherries, which are nature's most nutritionally dense food.
-They contain a wide variety of antioxidants, phytochemicals and minerals.
+Pure Planet's Tart Cherry Juice Concentrate is made from Turkish sour/tart cherries.
+Tart Cherries are a powerful source of antioxidants and phytochemicals, plus vitamins and minerals.

 - • Contains melatonin, which may help balance circadian rhythms for proper sleep